sda-community-plugins/Slack/README.md

 # Micro Focus Deployment Automation - Slack plugin

-The Micro Focus Deployment Automation _Slack_ plugin allows you to send notifications as part of a Deployment Automation workflow.
+The _Slack_ plugin allows you to send notifications to Slack as part of a Deployment Automation workflow.

 This plugin is a work in progress but it is intended to provide the following steps:

 * [x] **Post a Notification** - Send a notification to a Slack channel
-* [x] **Post Attachment Notification to Slack** - Send an attachment notification to a Slack channel
+* [x] **Post Attachment Notification to Slack** - Send an attachment notification to one or more Slack channels

 ### Installing the plugin